Osmotic Blisters: The Plague of Resin Floors

 High School Chemistry: Osmosis

 The adhesive membranes cause unequal moisture migration.
-Put simply, the membrane allows safe passage to MC while denying similar migration to dissolved substances.
-In essence, MC saturates one slice of bread at the expense of MC in the other.
+Put simply, the membrane allows safe passage to moisture while denying similar migration to dissolved substances.
+In essence, moisture saturates one slice of bread at the expense of moisture in the other.

-Apply resin floors to unequilibrated concrete substrate slabs, and you invite the MC to blister the surface of resin floors.
+Apply resin floors to unequilibrated concrete substrate slabs, and you invite the moisture to blister the surface of resin floors.
 In order to fix them, we must first understand osmotic blisters.

 The Ingredients of Osmotic Blisters